gitter-lab/SINGE/README.md

 *bioRxiv* 2019. doi:10.1101/534834

 ## Dependency
-This code requires the glmnet_matlab package (http://web.stanford.edu/~hastie/glmnet_matlab/download.html).
-Unzip `glmnet_matlab.zip` in either the root directory (that contains `SINGE_Example.m`) or the `code` subdirectory.
+The dependencies vary based on how SINGE is run.
+Setup instructions for each mode are described below.

 ## Modes of execution
-SINGE can be executed in the following ways:
+The full SINGE pipeline runs multiple Generalized Lasso Granger (GLG) tests to infer different directed networks for different hyperparameters and subsamples of the data.
+These directed networks are then aggregated into a final predicted network For small or medium datasets and relatively few hyperparameter combinations, SINGE can be run in a "standalone" mode where all the GLG tests and the aggregation step are run serially.
+However, for larger datasets or hyperparameter combinations, the GLG tests can be run in parallel on a single machine or multiple machines.
+After all GLG tests terminate, the results can be aggregated separately.

+The standalone and parallel modes are accessible in three ways: MATLAB, compiled MATLAB executables with a wrapper Bash script, or Docker.

 ### MATLAB environment
+Running SINGE through MATALB requires the glmnet_matlab package (http://web.stanford.edu/~hastie/glmnet_matlab/download.html) as a dependency.
+Unzip `glmnet_matlab.zip` in either the root directory (that contains `SINGE_Example.m`) or the `code` subdirectory.
+Then use `SINGE.m` to run SINGE in the standalone mode or `SINGE_GLG_Test.m` and `SINGE_Aggregate.m` to run each stage separately.
+`SINGE.m` usage:
 ```
 SINGE(Data,gene_list,outdir,hyperparameter_file)
 ```